apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 ### Kubernetes Clusters and the authenticated proxy endpoint

-Spark-submit also supports submission through the local kubectl proxy](https://kubernetes.io/docs/user-guide/connecting-to-applications-proxy/).
+Spark-submit also supports submission through the [local kubectl proxy](https://kubernetes.io/docs/user-guide/connecting-to-applications-proxy/).
 One can use the authenticating proxy to communicate with the api server directly without passing credentials to spark-submit.

+The local proxy can be started by running:

+    kubectl proxy

-For example, if our local proxy were listening on port 8001, we would have our submission looking like the following:
+If our local proxy were listening on port 8001, we would have our submission looking like the following:

     bin/spark-submit \
       --deploy-mode cluster \